suned/pfun/docs/source/programming_guide.md

 ## Effectful (But Side-Effect Free) Functional Programming
 In functional programming, programs are built by composing functions that have no side-effects.
 This means that things that we normally model as side-effects in imperative programming such as performing io or raising exceptions are modelled differently in functional programming.
 The best way to deal with side-effecty things such as io or error handling with `pfun` is to use the `pfun.effect` module, which lets you work with side-effecty stuff in a side-effect free fashion.
 Readers with functional programming experience may be familiar with the term "functional effect system", which is precisely what `pfun.effect` is.

 `pfun` also offers more traditional ways of working with functional effects in the form of MTL style classes such as `pfun.maybe` or `pfun.reader`.
-We recommend using
+We recommend using `pfun.effect` over these alternatives because composing multiple effects with MTL style classes (say `IO[Either]` for example) is cumbersome to use and type in MTL style, and effortless with `pfun.effect`.

 ### Effect
 The effect type has three type-parameters `R`, `E` and `A`: